doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you have a mapped ``Product`` document complete with getter and
 setter methods, you're ready to persist data to MongoDB.
-From inside a controller,
-this is pretty easy.
-Add the following method to the ``DefaultController``
-of the bundle:
+Let's try it from inside
+a controller.
+Create new Controller class inside source directory of your project:

 .. code-block:: php
     :linenos: